almibe/talks/ld42021/pres.md

  - Common Tasks
  - Overview of Applications
  - Overview of Libraries
- - Demo

 ---

 # Goals

- - Explain why local development can be worth the effort
+ - Explain why working with Linked Data locally is worth the effort
  - Go over some common steps to getting server software running locally
  - Go over some common free & open source software for working with Linked Data